Skip to main content

 Focuses on graphical displays that researchers can mploy as an integral part of the data analysis process.
 Such visual depictions are frequently more revealing than traditional, numerical summary statistics.
 Accessibly written.

-Graphics of Large Datasets
+Graphics of Large Datasets by

 Publication Date: 2006-07-17